 During the impact of a meteorite, old rocks are broken apart and new rocks are formed.
-Most lunar meteorites, many HED meteorites (howardites, eucrites, and diogenites), and one martian meteorite are breccias – rocks composed of fragments of older rocks that have been broken apart and relithified (“glued” back together), often many times, by impacts of meteorites.
-Impact brecciation results in rock that consists of clasts (rock fragments) of a range of sizes imbedded in a matrix of smaller clasts and perhaps glass.
+Most lunar meteorites, many HED meteorites (howardites, eucrites, and diogenites), one martian meteorite, and some chondrites are breccias – rocks composed of fragments of older rocks that have been broken apart and relithified (“glued” back together), often many times, by impacts of meteorites.
+Impact brecciation results in rock that consists of clasts (rock fragments) of a range of sizes imbedded in a matrix of smaller clasts, crystallized impact melt, or perhaps impact glass.

 Nonlunar Meteorite Breccias

 Some chondrites are regolith and impact-melt breccias.
 (I do not study chondrites, so I do not have photos.)
 Below are photos of a few HED (howardite, eucrite, diogenite) breccias.

 Impact breccias are fractal objects – they look the same regardless of the scale at which you look at them.
 The clasts have a large range in size.
 On the left, below, is a photograph of a sawn face of lunar meteorite NWA 5000, about 12 cm high and 8 cm wide.
 In the middle is an enlarged image of the portion within the yellow rectangle on the left.
 Similarly, on the right is an enlargement of the area within the yellow rectangle of the middle.
 This fractal characteristic is important because in some terrestrial sedimentary rocks clasts sizes have been sorted.